Maoists want troop pullout and release of jailed rebels, official says

 Bosusco Paolo and Claudio Colangelo were kidnapped March 14

-- They appear to be the first Westerners kidnapped by the Maoists
+They are believed to be the first Westerners kidnapped by the Maoists

-Anti-Maoist operations, part of a decades-long conflict, have been suspended in the troubled Kandhamal area, and the authorities are in the process of appointing a mediator for talks, he said.
+Anti-Maoist operations, part of a decades-long conflict, have already been suspended in Kandhamal, he added.

-The Maoist rebels have been battling the Indian government in several eastern states in an insurgency that has resulted in thousands of casualties since the late 1960s.
-They say they are fighting for the poor and the dispossessed.
+Maoist militants have been battling the Indian government in several eastern states since the late 1960s in an insurgency that has resulted in thousands of casualties.
+The group says it is fighting for the poor and the dispossessed.

-In addition to targeting police, alleged police informers and people the Maoists call "class enemies," the insurgents also are believed to have carried out attacks on infrastructure such as roads, bridges, railways, and power and telecommunication networks.
+In addition to targeting police, alleged police informers and people the Maoists call “class enemies,” the insurgents also are believed to have carried out attacks roads, bridges, railways, and power and telecommunication networks.